hannahlawrence/bibliographies/spectrallearning.md

 Paramveer S. Dhillon, Dean P. Foster, Lyle H. Ungar

+In this paper, the authors provide an extensive development of four spectral algorithms for word embeddings, including novel algorithms, theoretical analysis, and experimental results.
+Their first algorithm uses a single step of CCA between words and their contexts to achieve embeddings; the second uses two CCAs (between left and right contexts, and then with the words); the third and fourth algorithms reduce the dimension of context vectors using word embeddings themselves, iteratively updating the embeddings.
+This provides considerable speedup.
+The authors provide theoretical (sample, accuracy) guarantees for algorithms and test on a variety of downstream NLP tasks, including POs tagging, word similarity, sentiment classification, named entity recognition, and chunking, and achieve results comparable to SOTA.

 [Model-Based Word Embeddings from Decompositions of Count Matrices](http://www.cs.columbia.edu/~djhsu/papers/count_words.pdf) ACL '15

 Karl Stratos, Michael Collins, Daniel Hsu

+This paper presents a first interpreretation of canonical correlation analysis for generating word embeddings, using a one-hot word vector as one view and the context as another view.
+Their algorithms use co=occurrence counts and low-rank SVD steps, but leave flexibility for generation of a word-context matrix (e.g. from PPMI, as in word2vec, or CCA).
+They evaluate on word similarity and analogy tasks, in which the spectral algorithms do well, but only outperform the skip-gram models on certain cases in 500 and 1000 dimensions.

 [Spectral Graph-Based Method of Multimodal Word Embedding](http://www.aclweb.org/anthology/W17-2405) ACL '17